Maryland Public Service Commission Announces $83M In State Funding To Assist With Past Due Utility Bills

 BALTIMORE (WJZ) — The Maryland Public Service Commission announced $83 million in state funding to help assist Maryland residents with past due utility bills.

 “Today’s disbursement of millions of dollars in aid will help tens of thousands of needy Maryland families get out from under a mountain of utility-related debt,” said Jason M. Stanek, Chairman of the Public Service Commission.
-“Using the RELIEF Act funding to pay down or eliminate past due balances will go a long way towards ensuring that no Marylander loses essential utility services as we emerge from this pandemic.”READ MORE: US News & World Report Ranks UMD Children’s Hospital Number 2 In Maryland
+“Using the RELIEF Act funding to pay down or eliminate past due balances will go a long way towards ensuring that no Marylander loses essential utility services as we emerge from this pandemic.”READ MORE: COVID-19 In Maryland: More Than 3.2M Marylanders Fully Vaccinated

 The commission allocated the $83 million in state funding to utilities by the RELIEF Act passed by the Maryland General Assembly earlier this year.
 The goal of the funds is to help reduce or eliminate customer bills, particularly those incurred during the Covid-19 pandemic.